-The State Zoning Procedures Law requires that Fort Gordon be notified of all rezoning requests within 3,000 feet of the installation boundary, and local governments shall continue to comply with the statutory requirement.
+The State Zoning Procedures Law (ZPL) requires that Fort Gordon be notified of all rezoning requests and other zoning actions within 3,000 feet of the installation boundary, and local governments shall continue to comply with the statutory requirement.
 However, this law went into effect two decades ago when military missions at installations such as Fort Gordon were different, including large arms fire, demolition activity, and changing aerial operations.
 Best practice guidelines for development notification today have increased to 1 to 2-mile radius.
 Some communities, such as Fort Bragg in North Carolina, have increased notification requirements to a 5 mile radius of the installation's boundary.

-Although local governments notify the Fort of rezoning requests within 3,000 feet, the process by which they do that and the materials provided are not uniform.
+Although local governments notify the Fort of rezoning requests within 3,000 feet of the installation boundary, the process by which they do that and the materials provided are not uniform.
 The process should be standardized to maintain consistency and efficiency.
 The following steps are an example notification process for rezoning:

-- City/County planning and development director or designated staff submit the following documents in digital and hard copy to Fort Gordon's DPW Master Planning Division: - Rezoning Application - Other pertinent property information (if not included in application): acreage, existing use, environmental conditions, etc. - Project narrative (if not included in application) - Deed - Plat - Site Plan - Map indicating property proximity to Fort Gordon, the noise zones and buffers - 2.
-Fort Gordon has 10-15 days to provide a written response. - 3.
-Fort comments are included in the official record of interested party/stakeholder comments. - 4.
+- 1. City/County planning and development director or designated staff submit the following documents in digital copy to Fort Gordon's DPW Master Planning Division: - Rezoning Application - Other pertinent property information (if not included in application): acreage, existing use, environmental conditions, etc. - Project narrative (if not included in application) - Deed - Plat - Site Plan - Map indicating property proximity to Fort Gordon, the noise zones and buffers - 2.
+Fort Gordon has 30 days prior to the hearing for the rezoning (per the ZPL) for areas within 3,000 feet and 15 days prior to the hearing for areas beyond 3,000 feet to provide a written response. - 3.
+Fort comments are included in the official record of interested party/ stakeholder comments. - 4.
 Fort Gordon is notified in writing (email and/or traditional mail) of the resulting rezoning approval/denial within one week of the decision.

-Ultimately, an online system of plan and document review would be beneficial and is outlined in recommendation LG-10.
+Ultimately, an online system of plan and document review would be beneficial and is outlined in recommendation LG-9.
 However, until that system is in place, a more streamlined approach to development review should be pursued.
 Local governments and Fort Gordon should identify a clear point of contact to assist in coordinating compatibility issues and participate in ongoing initiatives.